pixielabs/handbook/02-project-management/07-regular-meetings.md

 Here's how it goes:

-- Completed Tasks: What have you done?
+- Yesterday's successes: What did you do?
 (Keep it short or skip it if there's nothing special)
-- Incomplete Tasks: What didn't you finish yesterday and why?
-- Need Help: Who do you need help from?
+- Yesterday's blockers: What tasks weren't you able to complete yesterday and why?
+Who do you need help from?
-- Today's Tasks: What are you planning to do today?
+- Today's Commitments: What tasks are you planning to complete today?
+(Be specific!)
-- More Work: If you don't have enough work, ask Philip or David for more!
+- More Work: If you don't have enough work, demand Philip or David for more!

 Try to say who you're talking to with each point, it makes things clear.
 For example:

-- "David, I said I'd update the client's icon yesterday but I had trouble with my build.
-Can you help me out this morning?"
+- "David, I said I'd update the app icon yesterday but I had trouble with my build.
+Can you help me out today on this?"
-- "Josh, I'll start with the client Spike this morning.
+- "Josh, I'll start with the Spike this morning.
 You'll have the estimates before your call with David this afternoon."

 Avoid just saying what's on your calendar.
 It doesn't help people know how they can help you.